 Lightroom for Mobile is of course the mobile app for Adobe Photoshop Lightroom.
-If you use Lightroom on desktop this is a no-brainer, as it will sync your photos between devices and allow you to access and edit them from anywhere.
+If you use Lightroom on desktop and already know how to edit travel photos this is a no-brainer, as it will sync your photos between devices and allow you to access and edit them from anywhere.

 When I first downloaded Lightroom for Mobile many years ago, I’ll be honest - it was bad.
 I hadn’t given it a second chance until recently when my photographer friend @kristiwaite mentioned she uses it.
 I downloaded it and what do ya know?
 It’s amazing.

 Why do I love it?
 It really is like Lightroom but for mobile now, meaning I can do most of the things I know and love on the desktop version.
 Most importantly: I can edit whites, blacks, and individual colors which are three things I do to every single photo when on the desktop version and three things that I have not found elsewhere.